RethabileMakgoba/Wellness-affirmation-generator/wellness-affirmation-app/README.md

 ---

-Built with 💜 for mental wellbeing
+Built with 💜git init for mental wellbeing